About Your Meter

 All equipment used by Tampa Electric is designed to operate within state and federal standards, such as the Institute of Electrical and Electronics Engineers.

-In October 2017, Tampa Electric launched a pilot to upgrade residential electric meters in downtown Tampa area neighborhoods, including parts of Davis Islands and Harbour Island.
+In October 2017, Tampa Electric began upgrading residential electric meters in downtown Tampa area neighborhoods, including parts of Davis Islands and Harbour Island.
 If you live in these areas, you received a letter from us before your meter was upgraded.

 Smart Meter Pilot Extension

-Tampa Electric will expand the pilot in early 2018.
-Just like the earlier pilot, if you live in the pilot area, you'll receive communications before you receive an upgraded meter.
+Tampa Electric will upgrade additional meters in downtown area neighborhoods in early 2018.
+If you reside in the area where upgrades will take place, you'll receive communications before you receive an upgraded meter.

 Frequently Asked Questions (FAQs)